Radeep07/radeep07.github.io/README.md

 * Used enough comments for better readability of the code.

 * I worked for the possible enhacements using Bootstrap without changing much from my already deployed portfolio design (my previous project)

+* The link to the deployed application on GitHub pages [Ratna's Portfolio](https://radeep07.github.io/Portfolio_Ratna/)